digpublishing/mupudig/content/ideal-syllabus.md

 location: Pittsburgh
 label: Project
 image: syllabus.jpg
+image_caption: Dot voting results on some of the categorized digital skills and literacies that participants had identified.
 other_speakers:
   - Kathryn Cody, Manager of IT Educational Technologies, J. Paul Getty Trust
 links: